a-sehic-dev/ai-content-pipeline-demo/README.md

 # AI Content Pipeline Demo

 ## Overview
+## 🚀 One Input → Hundreds of Localized Posts

+This demo shows how a single campaign input can generate hundreds of localized posts and automatically process them through a queue + worker system for multi-platform publishing.
 This repository is a **minimal but realistic backend architecture demo** of a scalable content generation and multi-platform publishing pipeline.

 The core idea is simple: